ZWR0/Solvent-Selection/README.md

-# Machine Learning-Guided Solvent Engineering for Broadening the Ambient Temperature Window of Antisolvent-Free Perovskite Fabrication
+# Beyond Rapid Nucleation: Unveiling the Role of Solvent Precursor Interactions in Antisolvent-Free Perovskite Fabrication
 This repository contains the code associated with the research paper:

 ### "Machine Learning-Guided Solvent Engineering for Broadening the Ambient Temperature Window of Antisolvent-Free Perovskite Fabrication"